The lights came up. The producer counted them down.

 Jeremy hit the remote and some footage from the showdown appeared on the plasma screen.

 Min-koo, the South Korean had Kubota from Japan in a headlock.
-He then manoeuvred a food processor onto Kubota’s head, and with his free hand, Min-koo was frantically trying to reach the power socket to turn it on.
+He then manoeuvred a food processor onto Kubota’s head and was frantically trying to reach the wall power socket with his foot to turn it on.

 The American Marshall was sitting on top of Alvin Potter from Britain and squirting hot English mustard up each of his nostrils.